Panel-Network/Frontend-Engineering-Challenge/README.md

 ## Technical Specifics:
 1. We require the use of ReactJS.
 We encourage you to use Redux and React Router.
 2. We encourage the implementation of server side rendering if you have time.
 3. We want to see how you think and work through the problem.
-So, please commit regularly and often, but do commits which are meaningful.
+So, please do frequent but meaningful commits.
 4. We expect good code organisation and meaningful names.

 ## Questions